MindPort-GmbH/VR-Builder-Community-Content/README.md

 Templates for behaviors and conditions can be found in this repo.
 Feel free to use them as a base to develop your own!

 ## Content guidelines
-Your contribution should be documented and contained in its own subfolders.
+- If you are creating behaviors or conditions, you can refer to the commented templates provided in the `Source/Runtime/Behaviors` or `/Conditions` folder.
+These provide an example of how to organize the submission, as well as some guidance in coding a behavior or condition.
+- Create subfolders for your content.
+Runtime code should go in the `Source/Runtime` folder (and subfolders where applicable), while editor code (e.g. menu items) should go in the `Source/Editor` folder.
+- Document your contribution and provide contact information.
+The documentation should be included in the feature's main folder (e.g. where the behavior/condition's code is kept).
-Content submitted is suitable for use in a professional or personal development pipeline.
+- Content submitted is suitable for use in a professional or personal development pipeline.
-The submission does not directly recreate a popular design, art style and aesthetic, and is not a compilation of found (copyrighted or not) content/products.
-The submission is also not the direct result of public tutorials, unless significant value is added beyond the result of the tutorial.
-No aspect of your contribution promotes marketplaces, products or digital stores.
-Packages do not throw any errors or warnings which originate from package content after setup is complete.
+- Your submission does not throw any errors or warnings which originate from package content after setup is complete.
 Handled exceptions are acceptable.
-Your contribution does not contain an excessive amount of spelling or grammar mistakes.
+- Your contribution does not contain an excessive amount of spelling or grammar mistakes.
-Titles, categories, keywords, folders, and file names are a relevant representation of your product.
+- Titles, categories, keywords, folders, and file names are a relevant representation of your product.
-Titles, descriptions, keywords, documentation, and code comments are in English.
+- Titles, descriptions, keywords, documentation, and code comments are in English.
+- The submission does not directly recreate a popular design, art style and aesthetic, and is not a compilation of found (copyrighted or not) content/products.
+- The submission is also not the direct result of public tutorials, unless significant value is added beyond the result of the tutorial.
+- No aspect of your contribution promotes marketplaces, products or digital stores.
-Submissions may include demo scenes.
+- Submissions may include demo scenes.

 ## Submitting Content
 By default, this repository is protected, the only way to submit changes is by merging via [creating a pull request from a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork), this is only intending to provide the best quality and add a security layer, we could detect and prevent new bugs, breaking functionalities and avoid violations to [code convention](#coding-conventions).